sydasif/python-book/docs/source/03_collection/04_string.md

 To get a full listing of the methods and attributes that you can access, you can use Python’s built-in {ref}`dir() method`

-## Escape sequences
+## Escape Sequences

-There is a special characteristic that is understood by the compiler as commands other than characters.
-All these characters are known as the 'Escape Sequences'.
+There is a special character, that is understood by the compiler as commands other than characters.
+All these characters are known as the 'escape` sequences.
 The special characters are marked with a backslash `\`.
 The backslash `\` would, therefore, indicate that the character that is going to be printed next is a special one that should initiate some instructions.
-Below are the examples of special character that are used with strings:
+Below are examples of special characters that are used with strings:

 - `\n` Newline
 - `\t` Horizontal tab